 - Increase intensity strategically – Adding short bursts of higher-intensity effort can boost your score efficiently

 - Balance activity with recovery – Alternate higher activity days with more moderate days for optimal results.
-Quality sleep is essential for muscle recovery and hormonal balance, with research showing that growth hormone essential for tissue repair is produced primarily during deep sleep (Sleep Foundation).
+Quality sleep is essential for muscle recovery, with research showing that growth hormone essential for tissue repair is produced primarily during deep sleep

 - Track trends – Look for patterns in your activity score to identify what habits positively impact your movement